DenisovNikita/long_context_LLMs/README.md

 LongLoRA modifications can be found in [DenisovNikita/LongLoRA-diploma-research](https://github.com/DenisovNikita/LongLoRA-diploma-research) repository.

-Learnt models can be found in [https://huggingface.co/nvdenisov2002](https://huggingface.co/nvdenisov2002).
+Prepared models can be found in [https://huggingface.co/nvdenisov2002](https://huggingface.co/nvdenisov2002).